madprime/madprime.github.io/_posts/2018-10-24-from-personal-data-to-collective-power.md

 Some of the success stories around peer production are around things like *functional* products.
 Wikipedia's producing functional elements of information in articles.
 Another example is OpenStreetMap - it's a functional product.
-And my personal data is something that has a lot of functionality to it.
+And my personal data has a lot of functionality to it.

 *Modularity* is important.
 People need to be able to contribute to this ecosystem in a way where they don't have to contribute to all of it at once.